This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A pelvic exam may be done to find the source of your bleeding.

 - A hysteroscopy is a procedure to look at your endometrium.
 The endometrium is the lining inside of your uterus.
-Your caregiver will insert a small tube with a camera at the end into your uterus.
+Your healthcare provider will insert a small tube with a camera at the end into your uterus.

 - A biopsy is a procedure to remove a small piece of tissue from the endometrium.
 The tissue is sent to a lab for tests.